-Pursuant to notice duly given, a meeting of the NEPOOL Participants Committee was held via teleconference beginning at 9:30 a.m. on Thursday, May 13, 2021.
+Pursuant to notice duly given, a meeting of the NEPOOL Participants Committee was held via teleconference beginning at 9:30 a.m. on Friday, June 11, 2021.
+A quorum determined in accordance with the Second Restated NEPOOL Agreement was present and acting throughout the meeting.
 Attachment 1 identifies the members, alternates and temporary alternates who participated in the teleconference meeting.

 Mr. David Cavanaugh, Chair, presided and Mr. Sebastian Lombardi, Acting Secretary, recorded.
-Mr. Cavanaugh welcomed everyone to the fourth meeting of the Future Grid Pathways Study process.
-He expressed appreciation to those who provided written comments following the April 15 meeting, and noted that all such written feedback was circulated in advance of the meeting.
+Mr. Cavanaugh expressed appreciation to those who provided written comments thus far in the process and provided an overview of the agenda for the meeting.

-APPROVAL OF APRIL 15 MEETING MINUTES
+APPROVAL OF MAY 13 MEETING MINUTES

-Mr. Cavanaugh referred the Committee to the preliminary minutes of the April 15, 2021 Pathways meetings, as circulated and posted in advance of the meeting.
-Following motion duly made and seconded, the Committee unanimously approved the preliminary minutes of the April 15, 2021 meeting as circulated.
+Mr. Cavanaugh referred the Committee to the preliminary minutes of the May 13, 2021 Pathways meeting, as circulated and posted in advance of the meeting.
+Following motion duly made and seconded, the Committee unanimously approved the preliminary minutes of the May 13, 2021 meeting as circulated.